christopherdavies2/automation_test_template/README.md

 'mvn clean install'.
 This will run 4 runners (marked Runner{number}.java) in parallel.
 Each runner runs a specified tag.
-These tags can be found above the scenarios in the 'prime.number.page.feature' file.
+These tags can be found above the scenarios in the '*.feature' files.
-Details of the parallel running can be found in the 'pom.xml' file.
+Details of the parallel running can be found in the failsafe plugin section of 'pom.xml' file.

 # Run Tests for a Specified Environment